 EFT could save billions of dollars

 EFT is also economical.
-EFT researcher Dr. Dawson Church argues from facts that treatments such as EFT for veterans could save the US. economy $65 billion a year.
+EFT researcher Dr. Dawson Church, who conducts the Veterans Stress Project, argues from facts that treatments such as EFT for veterans could save the US. economy at least $65 billion a year.

 The V.A. spends astronomically for drug treatments for vets.
 A number of these drugs are known to significantly increase the risk of dementia, or to have unwelcome side effects such as sexual dysfunction or emotional numbness.
 Over ten years the V.A. spent $541 million on one drug that was then shown to be no better than a placebo.

 Now a simple innovative non-drug tapping method is actually helping thousands of the wounded who previously had little hope.

 FREE GIFT .
 You can start by signing up for the free gift accompanying Annie’s free monthly EFT newsletter opt-in below: ‘Start Learning EFT Tapping Right Away!’ (mini-ebook)